 - Complete audit trails tracking every tool call and access request

-- Automated policy enforcement eliminates manual compliance tasks
+- Automated policy enforcement reduces manual compliance tasks

 - Snowflake integration for financial reporting and analytics

-Financial services deployments demand the compliance certifications and governance capabilities that manual platforms require extensive custom development to achieve.
+Financial services deployments demand the compliance support and governance capabilities that manual platforms require extensive custom development to achieve.

 Teams with deep Kubernetes knowledge and existing cluster infrastructure may prioritize infrastructure control: